Biceps and Workout Recovery: Fix Sore Arms Fast

 ### How to Roll Your Biceps (Step by Step)

-Place the massage ball on a table or desk at about waist height.
+Place the spikey massage ball from the 5-in-1 set on a table or desk at about waist height.
 Lay your inner arm, biceps side down, onto the ball.
 Start near the elbow and slowly roll toward the shoulder, pausing on any tender spots for 20-30 seconds.

 If you find a particularly gnarly knot, try gently bending and straightening your elbow while keeping pressure on that spot.
 This "pin and stretch" technique is basically what a massage therapist does, you're just doing it yourself.